 Nevertheless, despite its reported benefits as an alternative to smoking, vaping is still perceived as expensive.
 But what are the costs you incur when picking up an e-cigarette?
 Will it cost more than a pack when you make the initial switch?
 V2 Cigs explores the key differences weekly, monthly and annually to your wallet.
 Plus, we consider the financial impact on the UK economy and health system (NHS).

 How Much is a Vape Kit?

 Vape kits, whether sold as a bundle with everything you need or individually in parts to replace used components vary in price.
 Factors for these fluctuations in cost are based on the manufacturer brand, the kit you desire, quality of the product and demand.
 Below is a brief rundown of the different types of devices, or if you’re new to vaping - check out our extensive guide, explaining everything you need to know about the different types of device:

 - Starter All-In-One (also referred to as AIO kit).
 This includes your battery, coil and tank/chamber with e-liquid pre filled or empty for the vaper to refill themselves.
 Prices start at £15.

 - Pod kit.
 Compact, slightly wider and shorter than an AIO kit (or vape pen).
-Comes with an empty pod on top of the device you can fill, with magnetically fitted pre filled pods from the likes of Voom or RipTide also available.
+Comes with an empty pod on top of the device you can fill, with magnetically fitted pre filled pods from the likes of Voom also available.
 Prices range from £20-40.

 - Vape mod kit.
 An advanced device with numerous technical features to tailor the experience personally, trying different settings such as increasing the wattage or temperature control to get the best vape.
 Tank in kits included and attached separately, also sold individually when they need replacing, with coils sometimes attached or easy to install coils sold separately. £30-80 for the mod kit.